 The main thing you should be looking at is the competition.
 Look for keywords that have low competition, but a high enough volume so that you can get a lot of visitors from search engines like Google.

 Can I make money writing on this topic?

 You can definitely make money on any topic if you're creative enough.
-But some topic can make you a lot more money than others.
+But some topics can make you a lot more money than others.

-For example, let's say you have a blog about travelling.
+For example, let's say you have a blog about traveling.
 You can review backpacks and other travel equipment and include affiliate links for your viewers to buy.

 If you own a blog about animals, for example, there aren't as many affiliate links you can put.
 If the animals are pets though, you can put affiliate links for toys or similar.